 Cons: High Stress

-Being a lawyer is a stressful occupation.
+This is a stressful occupation.
 The long hours we talked about above, coordinating hundreds of details in a case, client management, competing deadlines, potential ramifications of losing a case, and personality conflicts all contribute to this high-pressure position.
-As with any high-stress job, it’s important to prioritize self-care if you’re going to become a lawyer.
+As with any high-stress job, it’s important to prioritize self-care.

 Other Law-Related Careers